-Estima ted Fair Value
+Estimated Fa air Value

 Cash \$ 2,510

 Post-closing payments, net of imputed interest of \$325 3,696

 Promissory note adjustment 158

 Total \$ 6,364

 The Company evaluated the set of activities and assets acquired and concluded that it did not meet the definition of a business because the acquired set did not include a substantive process.
 Therefore, the acquisition was accounted for as an asset acquisition and the total purchase price was allocated to the acquired assets.
 The results of the acquired assets have been included in the Company's results of operations since the acquisition date.
 The Company measured assets acquired using a cost accumulation and allocation model under which cost of the acquisition is allocated to the assets acquired.
 The fair value of the intangible assets acquired was determined by the Company based on management's best estimates, and in doing so management engaged a third-party valuation specialist to assist with the measurement.
 The fair value of the shared assets license was determined using the multi-period excess earnings income approach.
 The fair value of the customer relationships was determined using the distributor method.
-The fair value of the non-competition agreements was determined using the with and without method.
-The excess of the purchase price over the aggregate fair value of the identifiable intangible assets acquired was allocated to the individual assets acquired based on their relative fair values.
+The fair value of the intangible assets acquired to the individual assets acquired based on their relative fair values.
 No goodwill is recognized.

-The following table summarizes the allocation of the purchase price and estimated useful lives of the identifiable assets acquired as of the date of the acquisition (in thousands):
+The following table summarizes the components and allocation of the purchase price, the fair values and estimated useful lives of the identifiable assets acquired as of the date of the acquisition (in thousands):